malin-sofrone/basic-page/README.md

-# basic-page
+# Basic page for Malin Sofrone bio
-A basic page with a very short bio.
+This is a very basic bio for presentation purposes.